Frequently Asked Questions

 How is Cadence different from Monarch, YNAB, or Copilot?

-Cadence is significantly more affordable - from $1.99/mo compared to $14.99/mo for Monarch or YNAB.
-Cadence is built specifically for Canadians with TFSA, RRSP, and FHSA tracking (YNAB doesn't support these, and Copilot Money is US-only).
-Cadence is also privacy-first - we never sell your data or use it to train AI models.
-All features are included in every plan; only bank syncing costs extra.
-See our full comparison for details.
+Price and focus.
+Cadence starts at $1.99 USD per month compared with $8.33/m for Monarch or $9.08/m for YNAB, both billed annually.
+It is built for Canadians, with TFSA, RRSP and FHSA tracking that YNAB does not support and Copilot cannot offer because it is US-only.
+It is privacy-first: your data is never sold or used to train AI models.
+And all features are included in every plan - only bank syncing costs extra.
+See our full comparison.